perivar/PresetConverter/PresetConverterProject/NIKontaktNKS/inNKX-README.md

 # Extract files from encrypted containers:
 inNKX can decrypt and extract files from encrypted containers without question.
 The search for the decryption key is performed automatically in the following order:
-1. Sobsvennaya (built-in) key database.
+1. Sobsvennaya/Local Storage (built-in) key database.
 2. Custom key database: the nklibs_info.userdb file in the plugin directory (3) (more about it later).
-3. Registry (HKEY_LOCAL_MACHINE \ SOFTWARE \ Native Instruments \ <Library name> \).
+3. Registry (HKEY_LOCAL_MACHINE \ SOFTWARE \ Native Instruments \ [Library name] \).
-4. Service Center catalog (% Program Files% \ Common Files \ Native Instruments \ Service Center \ <Library Name> .xml).
+4. Service Center catalog (% Program Files% \ Common Files \ Native Instruments \ Service Center \ [Library name] .xml).
-5. Library catalog (<Library name> .nicnt or <Library name> _info.nkx).
+5. Library catalog ([Library name] .nicnt or [Library name] _info.nkx).
 It is assumed that the target container is in the library (usually in the Samples directory), and the nicnt or _info.nkx file is in the same directory as the container or one or more levels higher.
 In this way, the following container files will be decrypted and extracted:
 - library available in the plug-in embedded database (4);
 - a registered library (successfully added to the bookmarks of the NI Kontakt browser via the Add Library);